Queens Soyarabai and Tarabai

-Shivaji Bhonsle died of dysentery at 52, and his sons Sambhaji and Rajaram ruled the Maratha Empire after him.
-Rajaram’s mother, Soyarabai, tried to seize power but Sambhaji killed her.
+Shivaji Bhonsle died, probably of dysentery, at 52.
+His sons Sambhaji and Rajaram ruled the Maratha Empire after him.
+Rajaram’s mother, Soyarabai, tried to seize power, but Sambhaji killed her.
 Rajaram, like his father, got guns and cannons from British traders.
 He kept up the navy, too.
 His admiral Angre captured many British trading ships.
 After Rajaram died in 1700, his wife Tarabai, Soyarabai’s niece, ruled as regent for their young son Shivaji II.
 She had Angre’s support (and he kept on capturing British ships).
 Tarabai succeeded in expanding Maratha territory further north.

 But Bahadur died five years later.
-The Mughals collapsed and Shahu seized his chance to build a much bigger Maratha Empire.
+The Mughals collapsed.
+Shahu seized his chance to build a much bigger empire.
 Shahu chose government officials from all parts of society – not just rich men.
 So he got a good government and more equality.
-By 1708 or so, Shahu wasn’t running things, though – his Peshwa (a Persian word meaning “leader”), or Prime Minister, Balaji Vishwanath, and his admiral Angre had most of the power.
+By 1708 or so, Shahu wasn’t running things, though.
+His Peshwa (a Persian word meaning “leader”), or Prime Minister, Balaji Vishwanath, and his admiral Angre had most of the power.

 Balaji created an efficient taxation system, and Angre brought in more money from privateering.
 In 1720, Balaji died, and his son Baji Rao became the new Peshwa.
 Angre defeated an attack by a combined British and Portuguese fleet in 1721.
 By 1739, even though Angre had died, the Marathas had driven the Portuguese out of most of India.
 But instead of capturing the port of Bombay (now Mumbai), Baji Rao made a treaty with the British to let them keep it, and trade freely with the Maratha Empire.